Worried that your child isn’t saying many words? Learn how to help your toddler talk with simple and effective activities.

 The pediatrician was hoping he was saying three clear words, and that most 18-month-olds say an average of 10 words, with two-year-olds an average of 50.

 When I couldn’t even coax three clear words out of my toddler, I launched into full-on worry mode.
-“What could be causing his delay?” my husband and I asked ourselves.
+“What could be causing his delay?”
+I asked my husband.

-I Googled possible causes for speech delay (never Google anything while you are worried) and I came up with a slew of issues that I began to worry about.
+I Googled possible causes for speech delay (never Google anything when you’re worried), finding issues that I felt anxious about.
 Is he social enough?
-How come he prefers books nowadays instead of cuddling with us?
+How come he prefers books instead of cuddling with us?
 Why doesn’t he smile as often as his little cousin?

 The biggest downside wasn’t even the stress I put on myself or the hours researching symptoms my toddler hadn’t even been diagnosed with yet.
 It was my growing impatience and lack of faith in him.

-The day we arrived home from the doctor’s appointment, I embarked on a mission to get my toddler talk.
+The day we arrived home from the doctor’s appointment, I embarked on a mission to get him talk.
 I held up a ball and made sure he was looking at me and said, “This is a BALL.
 Baaaaaall.
 Can you say ‘ball’?
 Say ‘ball’.”

 As you might guess, he had no patience for that kind of teaching.
 He brushed me aside and even got impatient with me.
-And that’s when I realized I needed to take a step back.
-I had to be his biggest advocate, not someone pressuring him to perform.
+And that’s when I realized I needed to take a step back and be his biggest advocate, not someone pressuring him to perform.

 I needed to guide him through these activities while respecting his learning curve.
 I’m thankful I was able to see that early on because I would’ve hated nagging him all because of a worry.

-Pressuring your child to talk was clearly not working, so what did I do instead?
+Pressuring him to talk was clearly not working, so what did I do instead?

 What parents are saying

-Take a look at several activities to help toddlers talk.
-These are far more supportive and effective at encouraging your toddler’s speech development than adding unnecessary worry and stress.
-Like readers have said:
+Take a look at several activities to help your toddler talk.
+These are supportive ways to encourage speech development and avoiding worry and stress.
+Like other parents have said: